9 Tips to Recover from Laser Eye Surgery

 If you had laser eye surgery, you will be advised to go without eye makeup for at least a week.
 Not wearing any eyeliner or mascara might seem strange at first, but it will protect your eyes.
 If you get makeup particles in your eyes, they will get irritated and itch like crazy.

 Avoiding driving after laser eye surgery might seem obvious, but some people ignore this warning.
 It’s common to experience foggy vision after laser eye surgery, so getting behind the wheel is quite dangerous.
 Don’t drive for at least two to three after your eye surgeon in Laguna Hills performs your surgery.
+While there are many reasons as to why accidents happen on the road, accidents can also happen, due to people suffering from poor vision.
+As such, driving after laser eye surgery is a risk that should be avoided.
+If a person has to get someone, one of the best options would be to either take a service, such as an Uber or a taxi service, or they can have someone that they know take them.
+These are some factors to take into consideration.

 Don’t Strain Your Eyes